jesseduffield/lazydocker/README.md

 ## Alternatives

-- [docui](https://github.com/skanehira/docui) (Skanehira beat me to the punch on making a docker terminal UI, so definitely check out that repo as well!
-I think the two repos can live in harmony though: lazydocker is more about managing existing containers/services, and docui is more about creating and configuring them).
+- [docui](https://github.com/skanehira/docui) - Skanehira beat me to the punch on making a docker terminal UI, so definitely check out that repo as well!
+I think the two repos can live in harmony though: lazydocker is more about managing existing containers/services, and docui is more about creating and configuring them.
+- [Portainer](https://github.com/portainer/portainer) - Portainer tries to solve the same problem but it's accessed via your browser rather than your terminal.
+It also supports docker swarm.